-Many nursing students decide to attend traditional nursing school with on-campus classes in order to get their degree and qualify as a registered nurse.
+Many nursing students decide to attend traditional nursing school with on-campus classes in order to get their degree and qualify as registered nurses.
 It is often the popular choice for nursing students who have recently graduated high school and are going on to attend college.
 Most traditional BSN programs will require you to study full-time, although some schools offer part-time options to students who will be working throughout their studies or have other commitments that might make attending full-time classes difficult.
 You will have on-campus classes and lectures to attend on a regular basis, group work, assignments, and exams.
 In addition, you will also typically be required to get a certain number of hours of clinical practice, which will be carried out under supervision at a healthcare facility such as a hospital.

-At nursing school, you can choose to study general nursing, or opt for a degree that focuses on a specific area such as psychiatric or pediatric nursing.
+At nursing school, you can choose to study general nursing or opt for a degree that focuses on a specific area such as psychiatric or pediatric nursing.

 Online Nursing Programs

 Online nursing programs are becoming more and more commonplace today.
 They are especially useful for nursing students who are changing careers since they offer additional flexibility to continue working while you study, and you can tailor your study schedule to suit you best.
 Online classes are usually offered for all classroom-based work, and these might be at set times or available for you to attend whenever is best for you, depending on the school and the program that you choose.

 Accelerated Nursing Programs